ska-sa/katsdpcontroller/sandbox/README.md

 ```
 which will be faster since it will avoid building a number of images.

+If you have [skopeo](https://github.com/containers/skopeo), you can pass
+`--skopeo` to use that for copying images between registries, rather than
+pulling to your local Docker daemon.
+If you need to authenticate to the
+upstream registry, use `skopeo login` rather than `docker login`.

 ## Starting up the sandbox

 1. Run `./prepare.sh`.
 This will query your system for information